 The oldest house in Athens tells a story of the life of Athenian aristocrats before the Greek revolution and paints a picture of their traditions and habits.
 That being said, there is another story that this old house tells: one of great humanity and faith.
 It is a story of a Greek woman who faced all the possible challenges but was determined to fight for what she believed in and protect the vulnerable who had no means of defending themselves.

-The whole building is a museum which has remains of many different eras.
+The whole building is an exhibition which maintains elements of many different eras.
 For example, archeologists found the remains of the Roman City Wall 15 ft under it!
-It is a great example of Ottoman-style architecture with a loggia (open outdoor archways), marble archways and T-shaped verandas, an interior yard with a well and an olive press.
-It is a two-story building which was overtaken by the Greek Ministry of Culture in 1972 and given to the Holy Archdiocese of Athens in 1999.
+It is a great example of Ottoman-style architecture with a loggia, open outdoor archways, marble archways and T-shaped verandas, an interior yard with a well and an olive press.
+It is a two-story building which was overtaken by the Greek Ministry of Culture in 1972 and was given to the Holy Archdiocese of Athens in 1999.
 The European Union funded this project and enabled it to be fully restored and made into the cultural museum it is today.
-Not only is the mansion itself beautiful, but it has a rich religious and cultural history, making it a fascinating place to visit.
+Not only is the mansion beautiful, but it has a rich religious and cultural history, making it a fascinating place to visit.